 Additional Landlord Tenant Regulations in Arizona

-- Purpose of Nonrefundable Fees.
-Arizona landlord are also required to disclose the purpose of any nonrefundable fees that are to be paid by the tenant, either at the beginning of tenancy or over its course.
+- Purpose of nonrefundable fees.
+Landlords are required to disclose the purpose of any nonrefundable fees that the tenant must pay.